Slipstream (2007 film): Release

 The film later experienced a one-week limited release in 6 theaters in the United States on October 26, 2007, earning $6,273 over the weekend and $8,965 in the full week.
 The film closed on November 1, 2007, after a week at the box office grossing $8,965 in the North American domestic market and $18,804 in other territories for an international total of $27,769.

 Reception

 Slipstream premiered at the 2007 Sundance Film Festival on January 20, 2007.
 The film was met with confusion by Sundance audiences, who wondered about the actual meaning of the premise.

 The film was panned by critics.
-On the film review aggregation website Rotten Tomatoes the film has an approval rating of 23% based on reviews from 40 critics.
+On the film review aggregation website Rotten Tomatoes the film has an approval rating of 27% based on reviews from 41 critics.
+The website's critics consensus reads, "Slipstream is a failed experiment; confusing instead of coherent."
 On Metacritic, the film has a score of 47 out of 100 based on reviews from 14 reviews, indicating "mixed or average reviews".